 There are several restrictions on the use of prefixes.
-For example, the address-size prefix changes address size only for a memory operand, and only a single memory operand can be overridden in an instruction.
-In general, the operand-size prefix cannot be used with x87 floating-point instructions, and when used with 128-bit or 64-bit media instructions that prefix acts in a special way to modify the opcode.
-The repeat prefixes cause repetition only with certain string instructions, and when used with 128-bit or 64-bit media instructions the prefixes act in a special way to modify the opcode.
+For example, the address-size override prefix (67h) changes the address size used in the read or write access of a single memory operand and applies only to the instruction immediately following the prefix.
+In general, the operand-size prefix cannot be used with x87 floating-point instructions.
+When used in the encoding of SSE or 64-bit media instructions, the 66h prefix is repurposed to modify the opcode.
+The repeat prefixes cause repetition only with certain string instructions.
+When used in the encoding of SSE or 64-bit media instructions, the prefixes are repurposed to modify the opcode.
 The lock prefix can be used with only a small number of general-purpose instructions.